Diplomatic uniform: Switzerland

-The regulations of the Swiss department of foreign affairs of 1915 instructed Swiss diplomats to wear "a uniform or a frock coat" when presenting their credentials.
-Swiss diplomats received a blue uniform with golden embroideries of alpine roses and edelweiss for use on formal occasions, but remained free to wear a frock coat or their own military uniform instead.
+The 1915 regulations of the Federal Political Department instructed Swiss diplomats to wear "a uniform or a tailcoat (white tie)" when presenting their letters of credence.
+Swiss diplomats received a blue "Alpine rose tailcoat", a uniform with gold-embroidered alpine roses and edelweiss (the Swiss national flowers), for use on formal occasions.
+They could, however, wear a black tailcoat (white tie) or their own military uniform instead.

-The uniform appears to have been abandoned some time after World War II, to the dismay of some diplomats: There was an "association for the reintroduction of the diplomatic uniform" as of 1987, founded and led by Secretary of State Franz Blankart.
+The uniform appears to have been abandoned some time after World War II, in the course of the democratisation of the diplomatic service and the introduction of an admission competition, the concours diplomatique, developed by Walter Stucki and introduced in 1956.
+That the loss of their uniform dismayed some diplomats is reflected in the existence, as of 1987, of an "association for the reintroduction of the diplomatic uniform", founded and led by State Secretary Franz Blankart.

 United Kingdom

-Historic
+Historical

-British diplomats wore the official court uniform consisting of a dark blue button-down high-collar jacket with gold oak-leaf embroidery on the collar, chest, cuffs and long tails; white breeches were worn, or else dark blue trousers with gold stripes, and a cocked hat edged with white ostrich plumes.
+British diplomats wore the official court uniform consisting of a dark blue high-collar tailcoat with gold oak-leaf embroidery on the collar, chest, cuffs and long tails; white breeches were worn, or else dark blue trousers with gold stripes, and a cocked hat edged with white ostrich plumes.
 A white uniform, with similar but detachable panels of gold embroidery on the collar and cuffs, was worn in tropical postings.

 Ambassadors wore '1st Class' court uniform, with additional gold embroidery on the sleeve and back seams.
 More junior officers wore different classes of uniform with simplified braiding on cuffs and collars only, as specified for their rank or appointment, (the classes of uniform were differentiated by varying widths of gold embroidery).
 Members of the Consular Service wore court uniforms with silver braiding according to rank, in contrast to the gold of diplomatic officers.
 The King's or Queen's Foreign Service Messengers were entitled to '5th Class' court uniform, upgraded to '4th Class' in 1929.

-Until about 1965 Foreign Office Regulations and Consular Instructions had required even junior foreign service officers to acquire this formal dress, following completion of their probation period.
+In 1953 the uniform regulations were revised.
+The new Foreign Service uniform was 'to be worn at diplomatic and consular posts alike'.
+Until about 1965 Foreign Office Regulations and Consular Instructions required even junior foreign service officers to acquire this formal dress, following completion of their probation period.
 However, by the end of the 20th century the use of this uniform had greatly diminished.